 Travellers looking for the best Maui deals will love our curated Maui packages, designed to make planning and travel simple.
 Bringing together the best of Maui accommodation, flights, transfers and meal packages, travel professionals are here to make your island holiday as affordable and stress-free as possible.

-If culture and history is what you seek, the old whaling town of Lahaina is a national historic district and features accommodation, restaurants, unique shops and an art gallery or you can hire a care and cruise the coastal roads along the Hana Highway.
-The picturesque drive winds around cascading waterfalls and secluded beaches and although it features 54 one way bridges and 600 twists and turns, it is well worth it for the amazing views it offers.
+If culture and history is what you seek, the old whaling town of Lahaina is a national historic district and features accommodation, restaurants, unique shops and an art gallery.

+Alternatively, you can hire a car and cruise the coastal road along the Hana Highway.
+The picturesque road trip winds around cascading waterfalls and secluded beaches and while it features 54 one-way bridges and 600 twists and turns, it is well worth it for the amazing views it offers.